hunter-college-ossd-spr-2020/project-evaluation/README.md

 1. When the evaluation is complete, stage it one last time and commit it.

-1. Now you should synchronize with the upstream by pulling its most recent version of the master branch into your repository:
+1. [OPTIONAL] Since you are not working in the master branch you do not have to synchronize with the upstream, but if you want to do so anyway, you would pull its most recent version of the master branch into your repository:

     ```